decentralized-identity/sidetree/docs/implementation.md

 WHERE

-encoded_number_of_operations: The total number of operations included in the batch file converted to 4 bytes and encoded as Base64 URL string
+encoded_number_of_operations: The total number of operations included in the batch file converted to 4 bytes (in little endian format) and then encoded as Base64 URL string
 hash_of_batch_file: The hash of the batch file
 ```